on May 7, 2019 (last modified on May 17, 2022) • 26 minute read

 “But marketers tend to overvalue those easy to find metrics,” Crestodina continues.
 “And they spend too much time reporting on them, rather than doing real analysis, making decisions and taking action.”

-So, what metrics should you be tracking?
+So, what metrics should you be tracking in your marketing dashboard?
 The ones that actually make a difference to your bottom line?

 We asked 56 experts exactly that.
 Here’s what they said.